shea08/shea08.github.io/street.md

 <b> Google Street View Project </b>

 This is a new hobby of mine.
-I enjoy photography and this is a way that I can contribute to Google Maps and the street view, an application that I have used extensively in traveling and exploring.
+I enjoy photography and this is a way that I can contribute to <a href="maps.google.com">Google Maps</a> and the <a href="https://www.google.com/streetview/" street view</a>, an application that I have used extensively in traveling and exploring.
 I have met my goal of accumulating fifty 360 degree photos of the Minot area.
-I am considered a Google Street View Trusted Photographer.
+I am considered a <a href="https://www.google.com/streetview/contacts-tools/Google"> Street View Trusted Photographer</a>.
 I am currently available to be hired for outdoor 360 photos only.

 I am currently using my <a href="https://www.oneplus.com/7pro#/">OnePlus 7 Pro</a>, <a href="https://play.google.com/store/apps/details?id=com.google.android.GoogleCamera&hl=en_US">Google Camera application</a>, and the <a href="https://play.google.com/store/apps/details?id=com.google.android.street&hl=en_US">Google street view mobile application</a> to take these photos.
 I may consider an <a href="https://www.google.com/streetview/contacts-tools/products/">external camera</a> in the future.

 I am considering this new <a href="https://theta360.com/en/about/theta/z1.html">camera</a>, which would require a  <a href="https://www.adobe.com/products/photoshop-lightroom.html#photography-mini-plans"> $19.99 monthly subscription to Photoshop Lightroom</a> for photo stitching and editing.
-As an alternative I could consider another software called <a ref=https://www.ptgui.com/order.html">PTGui</a> , which currently runs $146 for the one-time personal license.
+As an alternative I could consider another software called <a ref="https://www.ptgui.com/order.html">PTGui</a> , which currently runs $146 for the one-time personal license.

 * * *